NordPool/public-intraday-api-net-example/readme.md

 These credentials shall be obtained from [idapi@nordpoolgroup.com](mailto:idapi@nordpoolgroup.com) prior to running the example.

 Additionally, make sure that all the other variabels in the App.config point to correct addresses.
-Finally, build the solution (preferably with VS2017) and run it.
+Finally, build the solution with VS2017 and run it with startup project: **NPS.ID.PublicApi.Client.WinFormsExample**.

 The program will connect to the platform and subscribe to several topics.
-It also will send an invalid order so an error reply will come back from the system.
-The data received from the system will be printed as JSON in the console.
-Please note that for clarity we truncate some output that is too large (over 500 chars).
+It also provides examples on sending order messages to Intraday platform.

-The sequence of actions are located in **Program.cs** source code.
+The sequence of actions are located in **MainForm.cs** source code.

 #Important considerations#